Zerobeings/learn/README.md

 ```

 #### Using Your Own Marketplace Contracts
-There are a total of 5 locations in which the goerli & mainnet contract addresses are explicitly used.
+There are a total of 5 locations in which the goerli, sepolia, mainnet contract addresses are explicitly used.

 1. server.js
 2. mbox.json
 3. gbox.json
+4. sbox.json
-4. mylistingsCard.ejs (IPFS Link)
+5. mylistingsCard.ejs (IPFS Link)
+6. sepolia-myListingsCard.ejs (IPFS Link)
-5. goerli-mylistingsCard.ejs (IPFS Link)
+7. goerli-mylistingsCard.ejs (IPFS Link)
-6. footerMarket.ejs
+8. footerMarket.ejs
-7. goerli-footerMarket.ejs
+9. goerli-footerMarket.ejs
+10. sepolia-footerMarket.ejs

 #### Update server.js